RamiAloui/SQL_Project_Data_Job_Analysis/README.md

 - **🗄 SQL**: For querying and analyzing relational data.
 - **📂 Relational Database**: To simulate real-world datasets with normalized tables.
 - **🔗 GitHub**: For version control, collaboration, and project sharing.
+- **💻 Visual Studio Code**: As the main code editor for SQL and other project-related coding tasks.
+- **🐘 PostgreSQL**: The relational database management system used for storing and querying data.

 ---